 As individuals, we all have a responsibility to protect ourselves and those around us from the spread of coronavirus.
 By following our tried and tested tips from The Edwards Company and keeping up to date with the government’s latest advice, you can rest assured that yourself and your workforce can work safely from the office with minimal risk.

-Do you have any tips for working safely in an office environment through this pandemic?
+Do you have any tips for working safely in an office environment through COVID-19?
 Leave a comment with your suggestions; we would love to hear them.

 If you have found yourself in a situation where your staff are no longer working from the office and cannot work from home, why not consider using a Virtual Assistant to lighten your workload?